 If you are just starting your photography business and you have never run a business before, you might find it helpful to look for a mentor.
 A mentor is someone who is willing to share tricks of the trade and help guide you through your journey.
 Sure it might be scary trying to find someone who you can follow around but the information you will get out of your experience will launch you forward in your journey as a professional photographer.
 Here are a few tips for finding a mentor:

 When it comes to photography, different situations require you to think about certain things.
 If you are a landscape photographer, you have different types of gear to think about and different settings you need to learn so you can get the best shots.
-Here are a few things to keep in mind depending on the type of photography you are getting into:
+Here are a few things to keep in mind depending on the type of photography you are getting into and learn how to become a photographer in that niche:

 Making a business plan or “road map” for your new business might sound a bit clerical and not really that fun, but it is one of the most important steps to starting your new venture.
 Your business plan should not only have goals of what you want to achieve for your business overall, but it should be filled with short-term goals.
 What do you want your business to look like in three months after officially starting it?
 What about six months?
 What do you want to have accomplished in your first year?
 Do you have goals as far as income from your business?
 If you are shooting weddings, how many you would you like to shoot in that first year?
 If you are a landscape photographer, how many prints would you like to sell?
 These are the questions you want to ask yourself.
 The reason this step is so important is best summed up by a quote by Antonie De Saint-Exupery which says “A goal without a plan is just a wish.”.
 If you really want your new business to actually be a business, then you need to have a goal of what you want it to look like and how to get there.